Business Internet Security Tips for Digital Banking

 - Always “Sign Out” or “Log Off” of password protected websites when finished.
 This will help prevent unauthorized access.
 Simply closing the Internet browser window may not actually end your session.
 This will prevent someone from having easy access to your information.

-To learn more about information security, visit any of the following websites or contact our team at Vantage Bank.
+To learn more about information security and safe internet browsing tips, visit any of the following websites or contact our team at Vantage Bank.

 DISCLAIMER: This material is for informational purposes only.
 Vantage Bank assumes no liability for any loss or damage resulting from one's reliance on the material provided.